 Not that you can draw the line where the fragrance shifts like a huge wave breaking up slowly on an ocean shore: this transition is leading to a totally different direction, yet it is smooth and comforting.
 Have you ever watched the waves while sailing high above them?
 They are mesmerizing, the more I watch them, the more I want to simply jump in and dive, dive away, deep down in depths of blue…

 This wave you were diving in washes you gently ashore as the fragrance develops.
 It felt like being by the ocean on a cloudy day early in the morning.
 The air is salty, sand you are walking upon feels damp and grayish.
 You can feel the scent of lumps of seaweed scattered along the beach, some still swaying on the surrounding rocks.
 This is when I started to feel a transition: the saltiness of Atlante seemed touched by something mildly pink-sweet- berry-like?
-What a surprise, whatever it is!
+What a surprise, I asked and Sarah McCartney confirmed: strawberries!
+Totally unexpected and yet so perfectly meaningful!
 Mineral undertones are felt at all times, rising and fading away, like tidal waves.

 As I told Baker, Atlante in this part of its development reminds me of the scent of a large seashell.
 Do you know the ones that you put to your ear and hear the sounds of the ocean?
 You are aware that it’s an illusion, yet if you close your eyes it feels exactly like being at the seaside…I can even smell the sea…